stacks-network/docs/src/pages/build-apps/guides/authentication.md

 Users who register for your app can subsequently authenticate to any other app with support for the [Blockchain Naming System](/build-apps/references/bns) and vice versa.

-[See the Todos app tutorial](/build-apps/tutorials/todos) for a concrete example of this functionality in practice.
+See the Todos app tutorial for a concrete example of this functionality in practice.

+[@page-reference]
+| /build-apps/tutorials/todos

 ## How it works